nyu-pl-fa18/class07/README.md

   | Node of int * tree * tree
 ```

-This type definition specifies that a tree is either a leaf node,
+This type definition specifies that a value of type `tree` is either a
-`Leaf`, or an internal node, `Node`, consists of an integer value, and
+leaf node, `Leaf`, or an internal node, `Node`, which consists of an
-two subtrees (the left and right subtree of the node). `Leaf` and
+integer value, and two subtrees (the left and right subtree of the
-`Node` are referred to as the *variant constructors* of the ADT
+node). `Leaf` and `Node` are referred to as the *variant constructors*
-`tree`.
+of the ADT `tree`.

-The variants `Leaf` and `Node` also serve as the value constructors
+The variant constructors `Leaf` and `Node` also serve as the value
-for type `tree`.
-Example:
+constructors for type `tree`:

 ```ocaml
 # let empty = Leaf ;;